edjug/edjug.github.io/README.md

 EdJUG
 ===

-This is the EdJUG website.
+This is the EdJUG website - view it online at http://www.edjug.org/.
 It's built with [Jekyll](http://jekyllrb.com) using the Flex theme by [The Development](http://thedevelopment.co).

 Making changes